Why use mfg’s Rural Disputes Team?

 Our Rural Dispute team includes individuals who are each recognised for their specialist knowledge and expertise in their particular area and together cover all matters which may arise within the niche practice of contentious agricultural law and disputes arising in rural areas.

-We are well aware of the fact that the parties may be neighbours or family members and so matters have to be dealt with in a way that not only achieves the best possible outcome for our clients but is also mindful of the parties’ relationships and the long lasting effects that such actions can have.
+We are well aware of the fact that the parties in a rural dispute may be neighbours or family members and so matters have to be dealt with in a way that not only achieves the best possible outcome for our clients but is also mindful of the parties’ relationships and the long lasting effects that such actions can have.

 We deal with all aspects of rural and agricultural disputes including: